 Whether they’re married or single, mompreneurs are mothers who are raising children full-time while also running a home-based business.
 And the businesses they create are definitely more than just taking in laundry or stuffing envelopes (which is apparently a scam).
 Many mompreneurs are former application developers, accountants, web designers, and other professionals who left the business world.
 And some of them are using their skill sets to create home-based businesses that allow them to raise their children and make some money.

 It’s important to get all of your ducks in a row beforehand, including setting up a home office and repairing your credit if necessary.
 Should you need a loan to get things up a running, having strong credit will convince lenders to take a chance on you.

-But before you create a stack of business cards and expect new clients to call you every hour, ask yourself these questions:
+But before you learn how to become a mompreneur, create a stack of business cards and expect new clients to call you every hour, ask yourself these questions:

 1. Do You Have a Good Business Idea?